FOGProject/fog-docs/docs/management/image-management.md

     larger capacity.

--   It is possible to backup NTFS drives with vendor specific
-    \'restore\' partitions with this type of image.
+-   It is possible to backup NTFS drives with vendor specific 'restore' partitions with this type of image.

 -